nurshat13/device_screen_recorder_new-0.0.4/README.md

 ## What's New in 0.0.4

 - **Fixed:** Removed deprecated `package` attribute from AndroidManifest.xml to support modern Android Gradle Plugin versions
-  - The `package="ru.kovardin.device_screen_recorder"` attribute is no longer used in the source AndroidManifest.xml
+  - The `package="ru.kovardin.device_screen_recorder_new"` attribute is no longer used in the source AndroidManifest.xml
   - This resolves build failures related to namespace configuration in newer Android projects

 ## Getting Started